-To teach secondary English (grades 7-12) in the state of California, a Single Subject credential in English is required.
-Subject Matter Competency (SMC) is required by all California accredited Single Subject credential
+To teach secondary English in the state of California, grades 7-12, a Single Subject English Teaching Credential is required.
+All credential programs, including the program at Fresno State, require Subject Matter Competency (SMC) to be established first, before admission.

 Method 1: Verification by Accredited Institutions

 Fresno State's B.A. program in English Education is CTC accredited.
-Completion of the Fresno State undergraduate B.A. program (including G.E. and core courses) in English Education with ALL of the following requirements establishes subject matter competency:
+Completion of the University's undergraduate program in English Education (including G.E. and core courses) — with ALL of the following requirements — will establish SMC:

-NOTE: If you have already completed a B.A., M.A., or Ph.D. (including but not limited to a degree in English) you may establish subject matter competency by completing the coursework required for the English Education major (not including general education courses) and items 1-3 above.
+NOTE: If you have already completed a B.A., M.A., or Ph.D. (including but not limited to a degree in English) you may establish SMC by completing the coursework required for the English Education major (not including general education courses) and items 1-3 above.
 This ensures you have a strong understanding of the field of English Education.

 Method 2: Verification by Examination

-Students who already have a B.A and do not want to take any more classes can establish subject matter competency in English by passing the California Subject Examination for Teachers (English CSET).
+Students who already have a B.A and do not want to take any more classes can establish SMC in English by passing the California Subject Examination for Teachers (English CSET).